How to make a sling

 - If you do not have material or scissors to make a triangle sling, you can make one using a coat or a shirt.

-- You can also make a sling using a belt, rope, vine, or sheet.
+- You can also make a sling using a belt, rope, necktie, or sheet.

 - If the injured arm should be kept still, tie the sling to the body with another piece of cloth wrapped around the chest and tied on the uninjured side.